Need to talk? Call 1800 882 436.

 Financial support for rural families

-This page provides information about the financial assistance that might help rural and remote families with costs of raising children, accessing health care and coping with financial hardship.
+• Financial assistance can help with costs of raising children, accessing health care and coping with financial hardship.

 Managing healthcare expenses for rural families

-If you live in a rural or remote area and need to travel to access health care, you may be eligible for financial assistance.
-Patient Assisted Travel Schemes (PATS) provide reimbursement for some travel and accommodation costs.
+If you live in a rural or remote area and need to travel to access health care, you may be eligible for financial aid.
+Patient Assisted Travel Schemes (PATS) provide a refund for some travel and accommodation costs.

-Each state and territory has its own PATS, which pays for part or all of your transport costs and helps towards accommodation costs at times when the only option is to travel for your medical care.
+Each state and territory has its own PATS.
+This program pays for part or all of your transport costs and helps towards accommodation costs.
+It is for times when the only option is to travel for your medical care.

 You may qualify for greater rebates from Medicare if your family meets the safety net threshold.
-Find out more about this and register your family at Medicare Safety Net.
+Find out more about this and register your family at Medicare Safety Nets.

 Payments and services for people who live in regional, rural or remote Australia